FB

 As I think about those who influenced my do-it-yourself attitude, a shop teacher also comes to mind.
 He was a big guy, with a booming voice.
 And when he saw something unsafe in the shop he would beller from wherever he was a resounding “WRONG!!”
 Everyone in the room would immediately check to see that they were being safe, as the teacher quickly moved to the student that needed some reminders.

 This teacher ran the wood and plastics shop, and his partner ran the metals shop.
 I enjoyed both, and I especially enjoyed the freedom and instruction they gave in helping me build crazy stuff.
-Those two taught me a ton about tools, and especially about how to do things right.
+Those two taught me a ton about tools.
+Most of all, perhaps, they let me fail so I could learn.
+The taught me about how to do things right.

 A Mentor?